Diplomacy of the American Civil War: Confederate States

+Colonial Powers

 United Kingdom

 The British cabinet made the major decisions for war and peace and played a cautious hand, realizing the risk it would have on trade.
 Elite opinion in Britain tended to favor the Confederacy, while public opinion tended to favor the United States.
+Frederick Law Olmsted's book The Cotton Kingdom was published in England and "helped sway British public opinion toward the Union cause".

-Throughout the war, large-scale trade with the United States continued in both directions legally and illegally respectively.
+Throughout the war, large-scale trade with the United States continued in both directions, both legally and illegally.
 The Americans shipped grain to Britain while Britain sent manufactured items and munitions.
 Immigration continued into the United States as well.
-British trade with the Confederacy fell by 95%, with only a trickle of cotton going to Britain and hundreds of thousands of munitions slipping in by small blockade runners, most of them owned and operated by British interests.
+British trade with the Confederacy fell by 95 percent, with only a trickle of cotton going to Britain and hundreds of thousands of munitions slipping in by small blockade runners, most of them owned and operated by British interests.

 Prime Minister Lord Palmerston was sympathetic to the Confederacy.
-Although a professed opponent of the slave trade and slavery, he held a lifelong hostility towards the United States and believed a dissolution of the Union would weaken the United States – and therefore enhance British power – and that the Southern Confederacy "would afford a valuable and extensive market for British manufactures".
+Although a professed opponent of the slave trade and slavery, he held a lifelong hostility towards the United States and believed a dissolution of the Union would weaken the United States – thereby enhancing British power – and that the Confederacy "would afford a valuable and extensive market for British manufactures".

 Britain issued a proclamation of neutrality on 13 May 1861.
-The Confederacy was recognized as a belligerent, but it was too premature to recognize the South as a sovereign state since Washington threatened to treat recognition as a hostile action.
-Britain depended more on American food imports than Confederate cotton, and a war with the U.S. would not be in Britain's economic interest.
-Palmerston ordered reinforcements sent to the Province of Canada because he was convinced the Union would make peace with the South and then invade Canada.
-He was very pleased with the Confederate victory at Bull Run in July 1861, but 15 months later he wrote that:
+The Confederacy was recognized as a belligerent, but not as a sovereign state, since Washington threatened to treat recognition as a hostile action.
+Britain depended more on American food imports than on Confederate cotton, and a war with the U.S. would not be in Britain's economic interest.
+Palmerston ordered reinforcements sent to the Province of Canada because he was convinced that the Union would make peace with the South and then invade Canada.
+He was pleased with the Confederate victory at Bull Run in July 1861, but 15 months later he wrote that:

-Trent affair: 1861
+Trent Affair

-A serious diplomatic dispute with the United States erupted over the "Trent Affair" in November 1861.
-A US Navy ship seized two Confederate diplomats (James Murray Mason and John Slidell) from the British steamer Trent.
+A diplomatic crisis with the United States erupted over the Trent Affair in November 1861.
+The USS San Jacinto seized the Confederate diplomats James M. Mason and John Slidell from the British steamer RMS Trent.
 Public opinion in the United States celebrated the capture of the rebel emissaries.

-However, the US action provoked outrage in Britain and a diplomatic crisis.
+The US action provoked outrage in Britain.
 Palmerston called the action "a declared and gross insult", sent a note insisting on the release of the two diplomats, and ordered 3,000 troops to Canada.
 In a letter to Queen Victoria on 5 December 1861, he said that if his demands were not met, "Great Britain is in a better state than at any former time to inflict a severe blow upon and to read a lesson to the United States which will not soon be forgotten."
 In another letter to his Foreign Secretary, he predicted war between Britain and the Union: